zarma-dsk/antigravity-starter/docs/unified-recursive-defense-measures-v511-ecosystem-summary.md

 ### 🌟 FINAL COMMITMENT

-#### By Adopting Unified Recursive Defense Measures 5.1.1, Your Team Commits To:
+#### By Adopting Unified Recursive Security 5.1.1, Your Team Commits To:

 ✅ **Running all validation gates** before every commit ✅ **Writing adversarial tests** for security surfaces